Triang3l/WebQuake/README.md

 To launch the game with command line arguments, add ? after the address and put the arguments after it in the same format as you use for Quake.

 For Scourge of Armagon, add -hipnotic command line argument.
-For Dissolution of Eternity, add -hipnotic.
+For Dissolution of Eternity, add -rogue.

 To launch mods, copy the mod folder into the folder containing WebQuake.htm and add -game MOD_NAME_HERE command line argument.
 Ensure step 6 of the installing instructions for the mod folder.